MasterSkepticista/detr/README.md

 ```

 ### Acknowledgements
-Large parts of this codebase were motivated by implementations in [scenic](https://github.com/google-research/scenic/) and
+Large parts of this codebase were motivated by [scenic](https://github.com/google-research/scenic/) and
 [big_vision](https://github.com/google-research/big_vision/).